entarot/TrackPlant3D-3D-organ-growth-tracking-framework-for-organ-level-dynamic-phenotyping/README.md

 ### Evaluation
 - The Evaluation accepts dual inputs.
 One is from the Ground Truth (GT) in folder `./data/original_data/gt`, which means the time-series plant point clouds with manual labels.
 The other is from the TrackPlant3D results in folder `./data/tracking_result`.
-- Our metrics are LTTA, STTA, and IDSR.
+- Our metrics are LTTA (Long-term Tracking Accuracy), STTA (Short-term Tracking Accuracy), and IDSR (ID Switch Rate).
 - Please run File `match.py` first and then run File `evalutaion.py`.
 The txt output of metrics will be stored in the same folder of the code files.